Terieyenike/Terieyenike/README.md

 ### Hey, I'm Teri 👋

-<p>I'm a JavaScript Engineer based in Lagos.</p>
+I'm JavaScript Engineer based in Lagos and I love writing and building interfaces with React.

 Teri has the ability to delve into his zen mode as a software developer.

-If I'm not coding tweeting, I'm likely shooting with my camera as a street photographer (I'm a huge art enthusiast) creating moments in pixels.
-See here, [Instagram](https://instagram.com/terieyenike)
+If I'm not coding or tweeting, I'm likely shooting with my camera as a street photographer (I'm a huge art enthusiast) creating moments in pixels.
+See here, [Pexels](https://www.pexels.com/@teri-eyenike-94012)

 > There is no Yoda.
 Continue to work to see what you can achieve.